SirHesti/hsguard/GUIDE.md

 ```
 @>hsguard -u
 ```
-This take a short time to see (real colored) what we have just see:
+This take a short time to see (real is colored) what we have just see:
 ```
 @>hsguard -l
  8 1 debian-archive-bookworm-automatic.gpg            0x290e8fa0    8 KB 2023-03-18 15:53:41
  6 1 debian-archive-bookworm-security-automatic.gpg   0x320bd4fc    9 KB 2023-03-18 15:53:41
 [etc]
 ```
+The [README](README.md) has mor Information.

 <a name="FORWARD">Forward your Config</a>